Discord's permission system

 Discord permissions are stored in a 53-bit integer and calculated using bitwise operations.
 If you want to dive deeper into what's happening behind the curtains, check the Wikipediaopen in new window and MDNopen in new window articles on the topic.

-In discord.js, permission bit fields are represented as either the decimal value of said bit field or its referenced flags.
+discord.js represents permission bit fields as either the decimal value of said bit field or its referenced flags.
 Every position in a permissions bit field represents one of these flags and its state (either referenced

 1 or not referenced